SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Entanglement, decoupling, and OTOC under SU Symmetry

 \section{Entanglement, decoupling, and OTOC under SU$(d)$ Symmetry}

 The above questions can be mathematically formulated in the same line through the concepts of OTOC and entanglement (mutual information).
 This connection is, perhaps, not surprising since all applications concern the questions of information detecting and recovery post scrambling.
-We borrow tools from related papers of us \cite{Zheng2021SpeedingUL,SUd-k-Design2023} developed to study these concepts under SU($d$) symmetry.
+We borrow tools from Refs.~\cite{Zheng2021SpeedingUL,SUd-k-Design2023} developed to study these concepts under SU($d$) symmetry.
 In the case of SU$(d)$ symmetry, the Hilbert space $\mathcal{H}$ is decomposed according to the irreducible representation (irrep) of the symmetric group as: